Close Banner

 • Account information

-Mobile Pass is not available at Whistler Blackcomb during the 2023-2024 season.
-Guests who are new to, or switching, Epic Pass products still receive a physical pass in the mail and can choose to use either the media card or mobile pass for lift access.
-Click here to learn more!
+Mobile Pass is not available at Whistler Blackcomb, Telluride or Resorts of the Canadian Rockies.
+Use your physical pass card there.
+When visiting partner resorts in Japan or Europe, My Epic cannot be used for lift access but can be used as proof of a valid Pass to receive lift tickets for eligible pass holders.
+New pass holders still receive a physical pass in the mail and can choose to use either the media card or mobile pass for lift access.
+Jump to the Epic Pass website to learn more!

 Epic Coverage for Certain Personal Events and Resort Closures

 You do not have to pay extra for pass insurance.
-Epic Coverage is included for free for all pass holders.
+Epic Core Coverage is included for free for all pass holders.
+You must select your Epic Coverage.
+If you do not select anything, it will default to core coverage.
 Epic Coverage covers you for qualifying personal events and qualifying resort closures.
-Click here for the complete Epic Coverage terms and conditions.
+Read more about it and your choices — along with the complete Epic Coverage terms and conditions — on the policy site.

 The Epic Pass is non-refundable, but Epic Coverage provides refunds for certain personal events, including: